Generic selectors

 The heart of every covenant is the vows.
 Once made, breaking a vow becomes a very serious sin against God[14]:

-Betrayal is so hated by God that Paul said “covenant-breakers … are worthy of death, not only [those who] practice these things themselves, but also [those who] approve of those who commit them” (Romans 1:31-32).
-Even those who condone someone who breaks a covenant are “worthy of death.”
+Betrayal is so hated by God that Paul said “[covenant-breakers] … are deserving of death, not only do the same but also approve of those who practice them.”
+(Rom.
+1:31-32).
+Even those who condone someone who breaks a covenant are “deserving of death.

 By definition, breaking a vow is betrayal.
 So, what constitutes a betrayal of a marital covenant vow?
 Because the vows are lifetime commitments of love, faithfulness, and trust between a husband and wife, a betrayal is any serious major offense that violates the specifics and intents of the vows.